dylanmc/CryptoBook/src/03_cryptol.rst

 the paper Caesar cipher.

-At this point we'd *like to use* the index operator (``@``) to get the cyphertext from the inner wheel that corresponds to the plaintext on the outer wheel.
+At this point we'd *like to use* the index operator (``@``) to get the ciphertext from the inner wheel that corresponds to the plaintext on the outer wheel.
 The indexing operator needs to be a number, not a letter.
 For the index operator to do what we want, plaintext 'a' should be '0', 'b' should be '1', all the way up to 'z' should be 25.
 Let's pause to